Edit individual files on remote hosts

-Once you've set up synchronization with a remote host, you can open individual files directly from the remote host and edit them in PyCharm, without adding/downloading them to the local project.
-Note that for such files not included in a project, some PyCharm features are not supported.
-To take advantage of debugging, refactorings, and other advanced features, consider including the files into a project; see Accessing Files on Web Servers for details.
+Once you have set up synchronization with a remote host, you can open individual files directly from the remote host and edit them in PyCharm, without adding/downloading them to a local project.

+Debugging, refactorings, and some other PyCharm features are not supported for such files.
+To take advantage of advanced PyCharm functionality, consider including the files into a project, see Access files on servers for details.

 The file opens in the PyCharm editor, without being added or downloaded to the local project.

-Remote files can be easily distinguished from local ones by looking at the annotation, which includes the server name (in our case it is <MyServer>).
+Remote files can be distinguished from local ones by the annotation that includes the server name (in our case it is <MyServer>).

 To compare the currently opened file with the last uploaded version, click .
-The files are opened in the standard PyCharm Difference Viewer, see Differences Viewer for Files.
+The files are opened in the PyCharm Differences viewer for files.

-As it has been mentioned above, an individual file is not added to a project.
-As a result, all the changes to it are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
-To prevent losing your data accidentally, PyCharm displays the following dialog box when you attempt to close the edited file or the entire project:
+Note that any changes to an individual file are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
+To prevent losing your data, PyCharm displays the following dialog when you attempt to close the edited file or the entire project.